The Symbolism of Starry Night

 Ruins in the Wild or Symbolic Religion in Decline?

-Böcklin was painting in the late 1800s, when the church still dominated public life, but Darwin and Nietzsche were already ripping holes in the old worldview.
+Böcklin was painting art with symbols throughout the late 1800s, at a time when the church still dominated public life.
+In the meantime, Darwin and Nietzsche were already ripping holes in the old worldview.

 This painting feels like a funeral for organised religion.
 There is a stirring of fragmented disruption floating around the figures.